EncoreDevLabs/blog/_posts/2017-12-25-homekit-pi-thermostat.markdown

 For this project use [Raspbian Stretch Lite image](https://www.raspberrypi.org/downloads/raspbian/) which you can download from the official Raspberry Pi website.

-Once the Image is downloaded install it on the Micro SD card using [Etcher](https://etcher.io) or command line if you prefer.
+Once the Raspbian OS image is downloaded, copy it on the Micro SD card using [Etcher](https://etcher.io) or command line if you prefer.

 ### Enable SSH

-Once the image is installed mount the Micro SD card and create an empty file inside of the `/boot` drive of the Micro SD Card.
+Once the OS is copied, mount the Micro SD card and create an empty file inside of the `/boot` drive of the Micro SD Card.
 On macOS to create the ssh file run the following command.

 ```sh
 cd /Volumes/boot && touch ssh